willdavitt/ChatProject-w-Threading/README.md

 # ChatProject-w-Threading

 This project demonstrates a client-server messaging project using multi threading.
 The server controls client connections and handling distribution of messages.
+Both client and server code is included in their respective folders.
 - The server can be bound to any port
   -Default port is: 14001
   -However you can set this to anything using -csp argument